ChadChoudhry/my_first_wf/README.md

 # Basic Bioinformatics Workflow with Nextflow

 This repository contains a modular, reproducible **Nextflow** workflow for processing short-read sequencing data.
 It includes quality control, read trimming, assembly, and basic summary statistics.
+Versions of software used are at the bottom of this README.

 This pipeline was developed and tested on:
 > 💻 Apple Silicon M2 Max MacBook Pro 32GB RAM